Authors: Luke Rawlins

 You should see something similar to this:

 Notice how the file opens with the cursor set to the line that is different, this is so that you can quickly get to work at the exact place where the files differ.
 Also helpful, is the fact that

 And then issue the

 command will split the screen horizontally:

 This time, as the name suggests, the window will split horizontally allowing you to view files side by side.
 Personally I find this format to be the more useful of the two.

 and then the right arrow (or the L key if you don’t like moving your hand quite so far).

 .
 If you are feeling a little wild look up tabs and buffers, both of which might make your life a little easier if you aren’t already using them.

-If you’d like to get in touch, contact with me via email - or follow on Twitter.
+If you’d like to get in touch, contact with me via email.